 This single-collector TIMS instrument with Sector 54 electronics was acquired in 2008 from the University of California at Berkeley, where it was housed in the lab of Dr. Donald DePaolo (Department of Earth and Planetary Science).
-It is currently configured with an automated 20-sample turret, an oversized faraday collector (originally acquired to facilitate Ca isotopic analyses), an analogue Daly collector used for low level U-Pb analyses, a digital voltmeter and digital pyrometer.
+It is currently configured with an automated 20-sample turret, an oversized Faraday collector (originally acquired to facilitate Ca isotopic analyses), an analogue Daly collector used for low level U-Pb analyses, a digital voltmeter and digital pyrometer.
 It is operated with the most recent version of Sector 54 software.
-Since 2009 this instrument has been used exclusively for single-grain CA-TIMS U-Pb analysis of zircon, and a variety of accessory phases.
-In late 2009 to early 2010 we plan to upgrade from an analogue to digital ion counting Daly detector system.
+Since 2009 this instrument has been used exclusively for single-grain CA-TIMS U-Pb analysis of zircon, and a variety of U-Pb accessory phases.

 The PCIGR geochronology lab has been involved with the EARTHTIME initiative since 2006.
 During that year we acquired the three U-Pb reference solutions made available for spike calibration and used them to recalibrate the UBC mixed 205Pb-233-235U isotopic tracer.
 During 2008 we acquired and began to analyse the EARTHTIME synthetic solution reference materials (100Ma, 500Ma and 2Ga).
 We continue to routinely analyse these solutions to the present time.
 In June 2010 we received our first aliquot of ET535 spike and in September 2015 we received a refill of this EARTHTIME isotopic tracer.
 This spike is used for much of the U-Pb geochronology work conducted in the lab.